-In November 2024, the Victorian Parliament passed our amendment to the Road Safety Act 1986, which gives courts discretion not to cancel the licence of medicinal cannabis patients who test positive for the presence of tetrahydrocannabinol (THC) while driving.
+On the 1st of March 2025, our amendment to the Road Safety Act 1986 took effect, which gives courts discretion not to cancel the licence of medicinal cannabis patients who test positive for the presence of tetrahydrocannabinol (THC) while driving in Victoria.

 Previously, patients had no ability to defend themselves and no right to natural justice.